Psalms For Life

 they think their sin

-won’t ever be caught and hated.
+won’t ever be caught and condemned.

 3 The words flowing from their mouths